 Advanced Placement tests are administered near the conclusion of the semester.
 AP tests are scored on a 1 to 5 scale as follows:

 - 4 – Well Qualified

 Students who score a 3, 4, or 5 receive college credit in addition to high school credit for the class.
 Students who score a 1 or 2 do not receive college credit but may still receive high school credit depending on the letter grade received in the AP course.

 New Mexico, in partnership with the College Board, is working to expand access to AP for students across New Mexico.
-In many instances, students are prepared and well qualified for AP coursework, but are unable to take an AP course because they are not offered at the high school.
-The partnership seeks to expand access to AP by preparing more teachers for the AP curriculum in their subject area.
+In many instances, students are prepared and well qualified for AP coursework, but are unable to take an AP course because they are not offered at their high schools.
+The New Mexico-College Board partnership seeks to expand access to AP courses by preparing more teachers for the AP curriculum in their subject areas.
 Also, maintaining partnership with the IDEAL-New Mexico online learning platform for AP course offerings expands access and creates opportunities for more students.